Modeling sequences and temporal networks with dynamic community structures: Methods

-where $\kappa_i$ is the probability of a node being selected inside a group, with $\sum_{i\in r}\kappa_i = 1$.
-The total likelihood conditioned on the label sequence becomes
+Here we show in more detail how the likelihood for the temporal network model is obtained.
+As we discuss in the Results section Temporal networks, the total likelihood of the network conditioned on the label sequence is

 where $d_i$ is the degree of node $i$, and $m_{rs}$ is the total number of edges between groups $r$ and $s$.
-Performing maximum likelihood, one obtains $\hat\kappa_i = d_i/e_{c_i}$.
-But since we want to avoid overfitting the model, we once more use noninformative priors, but this time on $\{\kappa_i\}$, integrate over them, obtaining (omitting henceforth the trivial Kronecker delta term above)
+Maximum likelihood estimation gives $\hat\kappa_i = d_i/e_{c_i}$.
+But since we want to avoid overfitting the model, we once more use noninformative priors, this time on $\{\kappa_i\}$, integrate over them, henceforth omitting the trivial Kronecker delta term above and obtain

 with $P(\{d_i\})=\prod_r\multiset{n_r}{e_r}^{-1}$.
 Combining this with Eq.~\ref{eq:chain_dl} as $P(\{(i,j)_t\}|c,b)=P(\{(i,j)_t\}|\{(r,s)_t\},c)P(\{(r,s)_t\}|b)$, we have the complete likelihood of the temporal network